TamojitSaha/Image_Zooming/README.md

 # Image_Zooming
-A python script for viewing pixel information of a particulat selected region of an image
+A python script for viewing pixel information of a particular selected region of an image.

 # Sample Image
 <html>